 Authors Welcome! – Writing for The Naval Review

 Although guidance is often asked for, I am hesitant in proffering what might also be seen as constraints on those wanting to write for The Naval Review.
 First and foremost, it is about promoting a conversation, expressing opinions amongst friends, educating and developing arguments that members might draw upon thereafter.
-As your editor, I am not here as a style critic; so, I am entirely relaxed as to whether you write in the first or third person, write emphasising points with humour or by taking a dryer academic approach.
+As your editor, I am not here as a writing style critic; so, I am entirely relaxed as to whether you write in the first or third person, write emphasising points with humour or by taking a dryer academic approach.
 The only restraint I would place on authors is that this Review is about fermenting not fomenting.
 Fermenting ideas, arguments and understanding, and not fomenting sound-bite type debates that usually oversimplify complex issues and heighten discord or offend or worse polarise.
+Use facts you can verify, references that can be traced and avoid the more ephemeral rumours/superstitions (fake news) circulating in the media.
 So, with that in mind, what follows proffers guidance for authors in submitting material to The Naval Review.
 This guidance supersedes all previous versions.